salveranushika/Core-Image-and-Vision/README.md

 let input = PoseNetInput(image: image, size: self.modelInputSize)
 ```

-## Pass the Input to the PoseNet Model
+## Pass the input to the PoseNet model

 The sample app then proceeds to pass the input to the PoseNet’s [`prediction`](https://developer.apple.com/documentation/coreml/mlmodel/2880280-prediction) function to obtain its outputs, which the app uses to detect poses.